nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - `baked` found the tag <b>home baked</b>
 - `men` and `bread` found the name <b>Gingerbread Men</b>

-Again, to reset the search filter or go back to the full recipe view, you can click the Recipes button or run the `list recipes` command.
+To reset the search filter or go back to the full recipe view, you can click the Recipes button or run the `list recipes` command.